 Allow no development in the critical areas that would disturb the land surface by excavation, leveling or removal of vegetative cover.
 This alternative would keep the land areas in the same structural condition as they now exist and the springs would continue to yield the same quantity and quality of water as at present.
-Only the status quo.
+Only a re-activation of stabilized landslides would materially change the status quo.